 With the function D26: TABOPEN you open a freely definable table to be written to with D27 or to be read from with D28.

-Only one table can be open in an NC program.
+Only one table can be opened in an NC program at any one time.
 A new block with D26 automatically closes the last opened table.

 The table to be opened must have the extension .TAB.